AmericanCouncils/fiendish-bundle/README.md

 # Fiendish

-Fiendish allows you to manipulate your own daemon processes from within Symfony2.
+Fiendish allows you to write daemons within Symfony2, and control their execution.